 EPA considers the RCRA biennial reporting requirement an administrative requirement for purposes of CERCLA response actions.
-EPA has determined that CERCLA response actions conducted on-site 5 generally should be subject only to substantive, not administrative requirements of state and other federal environmental protection laws, and that it would be inappropriate to formally subject on-site
+EPA has determined that CERCLA response actions conducted on-site5 generally should be subject only to substantive, not administrative requirements of state and other federal environmental protection laws, and that it would be inappropriate to formally subject on-site remedial or removal action.

-2While RCRA regulations specifically define the quantities of hazardous waste generated on a monthly basis that constitute conditionally exempt small quantity generators (CESQGs), and small quantity generators (SQGs), RCRA regulations require reporting from Large Quantity Generators (LQG).
-However, by defining what constitutes CESQGs and SQGs, one can determine what constitutes a LQG; a generator that generates 1,000 kilograms or more of bazardous waste in a calendar month; a total of one kilogram of acute hazardous waste listed in 40 CFR 261.31-33 in a calendar month, or a total of 100 kilograms of any residue or contaminated soil, waste, or other debris resulting from the cleanup of a spill, into or on any land or water, of any acute hazardous wastes listed in 40 CFR 261.31-33 in a calendar month.
+3While RCRA regulations specifically define the quantities of hazardous waste generated on a monthly basis that constitute conditionally exempt small quantity generators (CESQGs), and small quantity generators (SQGs), RCRA regulations require reporting from Large Quantity Generators (LQG).
+However, by defining what constitutes CESQGs and SQGs, one can determine what constitutes a LQG; a generator that generates 1,000 kilograms or more of hazardous waste in a calendar month; a total of one kilogram of acute hazardous waste listed in 40 CFR 261.31-33 in a calendar month, or a total of 100 kilograms of any residue or contaminated soil, waste, or other debris resulting from the cleanup of a spill, into or on any land or water, of any acute hazardous waste listed in 40 CFR 261.31-33 in a calendar month.
 (See 40 CFR 261.5(e).)
 3 The information is submitted on EPA Form \$700-13 A/B. RCRA sections 3002 and 3004 (42 U.S.C. §§ 6922 and 6924) require EPA to establish standards for recordkeeping and reporting of hazardous waste.
-Section 3002 applies to hazardous waste generators and section 3004 applies to hazardous waste treatment, storage, and disposal facilities.
-The implementing regulations are found at 40 CFR §§ 262.40(b) and (d); 262.41(a)(1)-(5), (a)(8), and (b); 264.75(a)-(e) and (j); 265.75(a)-(e) and (j); and 270.30(j)(9).
-The respondents' submissions (reports) describe each generated hazardous waste, the activity by which they generated the waste, and the waste quantity; the reports also list the management method by which each waste is treated, recycled, or disposed and the quantity managed.
+Section 3002 applies to hazardous waste generators and section 3004 applies to hazardous waste treatment; storage, and disposal facilities.
+The implementing regulations are found at 40 CFR §§ 262.40(b) and (d); 262.41(a)(1)-(5), (a)(8), and (b); 264.75(a)-(e) and (j); 265.75(a)-(e) and (j); and 270.30(1)(9).
+The respondents' submissions (reports) also list the management method by which each waste is is in the waste quantity; the reports also list the management method by which each waste is is in the management method by which each waste is is in the same quantity, the reports also list the management method by which each waste is is in the same quantity.

-States requiring annual reporting include: (Region 1) Maine, New Hampshire; (Region 2) New Jersey, New York; (Region 3) Delaware, District of Columbia; (Region 4) Georgia, Kentucky, Mississippi, South Carolina, Tennessee; (Region 5) Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin; (Region 6) Arkansas, Louisiana, Oklahoma, Texas; (Region 7) Kansas, Missouri; (Region 8) Montana; (Region 9) Arizona, California, Guarn; (Region 10) Idaho, Oregon, Washington.

-Sonsite response actions are those where EPA treats and/or disposes of the hazardous waste on-site that was generated by a remedial or removal action.
+treated, recycled, or disposed and the quantity managed.
+4 States requiring annual reporting include: (Region 1) Maine, New Hampshire; (Region 2) New Jersey, New York; (Region 3) Delaware, District of Columbia; (Region 4) Georgia, Kentucky, Mississippi, South Carolina, Tennessee; (Region 5) Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin; (Region 6) Arkansas, Louisiana, Oklahoma, Texas; (Region 7) Kansas, Missouri; (Region 8) Montana; (Region 9) Arizona, California, Guam; (Region 10) Idaho, Oregon, Washington.
+5 Onsite response actions are those where EPA treats and/or disposes of the hazardous waste on-site that was generated by a

-CERCLA response actions to the multitude of administrative requirements of other federal and state offices and agencies.
-Administrative requirements do not, in and of themselves, define a level or standard of control; they include the approval of, or consultation with, administrative bodies, issuance of permits, documentation, and reporting and recordkeeping.
+CERCLA response actions to the multitude of administrative requirements of other federal and state offices and agencies.6 Administrative requirements do not, in and of themselves, define a level or standard of control; they include the approval of, or consultation with, administrative bodies, issuance of permits, documentation, and reporting and recordkeeping.